SCiarella/TLS_ML_exploration/README.md

 Those codes run using the content of the MLmodel directory.
+There is also a supporting file named `myparams.py` that allows the user to control the procedure as explained in detail in the next section.
-Let's discuss step by step this procedure, using as example the TLS identification problem
+Let's discuss step by step this procedure, using as example the TLS identification problem.

 #### Step 0: Data collection and preprocessing

 The first step of the procedure consist in collecting the relevant input features for the different pairs of states.
 In the example `step0.py` we load the database of IS pairs that we use in our [paper](https://arxiv.org/abs/2212.05582), which is uploaded on [Zenodo](https://zenodo.org/) [TBD] and contains the input features discussed in the paper.
+The user can then specify the correct input file in `myparams.In_file` .
 The input database is expected to have the following structure:

 |              |feature 1| feature 2| feature 3| ... |